DennisSchulmeister/SynthExperiments/Puredata/Unicorn Wave/README.md

 in applying clean code principles to Puredata and complexity of some of its
 implementations:

- * Custom built voice allocator that handles re-triggering, sustain and sustenuto.
+ * Custom built **voice allocator** that handles re-triggering, sustain and sustenuto.

- * Envelopes with an unlimited number of breakpoints (20 in practice due to the limited width of the UI editor).
+ * **Envelopes** with an unlimited number of breakpoints (20 in practice due to the limited width of the UI editor).

- * Rather complex UI including the aforementioned graphical envelope editor.
+ * Rather **complex UI** including the aforementioned graphical envelope editor.
-   Draw envelopes by dragging the envelops lines on a canvas.
+   Draw envelopes by dragging lines on a canvas.

- * Preset management to save and restore configuration values from local files.
+ * **Preset management** to save and restore configuration values from local files.

- * Variable wavetable sizes to adjust sound quality vs. quickness during sound design, as the recalculation of the wave tables is rather costly.
+ * **Variable wavetable sizes** to adjust sound quality vs. quickness during sound design, as the recalculation of the wave tables is rather costly.

 The sound can be hit and miss but at least basic analogue pads, as demoed in